Tomorrow Never Dies: Bond. Renewable Bond.

 - The Sharpe Ratio of the renewable capacity strategy was 0.84 vs. 0.54 of the benchmark during the considered period, driven by an almost 0.5 percentage point higher annualized return and an over 2 percentage point lower annualized volatility between October 2008 and June 2019.

-To read the full white paper, please click on the link below:
+To read the full white paper, please click on the link below or watch our webinar, where we discus the strategy in full detail: